 With winter almost over, the grass is getting greener, the smiles are getting brighter, the clothing is getting lighter and the sneezes are getting mightier.

-Yuppp, allergy season is upon us, filled with sneezes, itchy eyes, and runny noses.And if you’ve ever had the pleasure of suffering through it before, you know it isn’t fun.
+Yup, allergy season is upon us, filled with sneezes, itchy eyes, and runny noses.If you’ve ever had the pleasure of suffering through it before, you know it isn’t fun.

 Allergies happen when your immune system overreacts to an otherwise harmless substance (in spring we’re talking about pollen) and mounts a defence, releasing a compound in your body called histamine which causes all of the unpleasant symptoms.1